RithikBanerjee/open-source-.net-sdk/readme.md

-### A Class Library which saves, submits, files as well as fetches GST details
+### Class Library which saves, submits, files as well as fetches GST details

 #### What is the project about?
 - Provides GSTR services like GSTR-1, GSTR-2A, GSTR-3B, etc.